Woman denies attempted kidnapping of Joe Montana grandchild - WHIZ News

 No one was hurt.

+Jones said he plans to present a credible defense, “focused on ensuring that Miss Dalzell gets the help that she may need.”

+The attorney said he has “no hindsight, no clue as yet on why she did what she did, only that she is very apologetic.
+She has told me over and over again that she understands the harm that she has caused.
+As a parent myself, I can only imagine the pain that it has caused the Montana family.”

-Emails to Dalzell’s attorney and possible relatives seeking comment were not immediately returned.
-She was being held on $200,000 bail and was told to return to court Oct.
-20. She has no previous criminal record.
+Dalzell’s bail was set at $200,000 and she was told to return to court Oct.
+20. She could get eight years in prison if convicted as charged.
+She has no previous criminal record.

 “Scary situation, but thankful that everybody is doing well,” the former San Francisco 49ers star tweeted on Sunday.